Dave Stevens (amputee sportsman)

 In November 2013, Stevens joined the WWAFT Amputee Football Team as a Quarterback and Defensive Lineman.
 He continued to tour with the team as they took on NFL alumni and raise awareness for injured military veterans.
 Stevens played in 19 games with the WWAFT team on the way to a 21–0 record vs NFL Competition.

 He has been featured on several TV shows, including CBS Morning News, The Today Show, Good Morning America, This Week in Baseball, Baseball Tonight, Extra, USA Today, Sports Illustrated, Baseball America, The National Enquirer, Star Magazine, People, & ESPN's SportsCenter.
 He also appears in 2 books about his career "Slouching Toward Fargo" by Neal Karlan and "Baseball Graffiti" by Ed Howsam.

 Stevens tried out for the Dallas Cowboys, the Cincinnati Reds and the Minnesota Twins.
 He has also worked out with the Tampa Rays and Minnesota Twins in Florida, taking batting and fielding practice, as well as throwing out the first pitch in 3 games.
 Stevens continues to work out with Minor League baseball teams around the country.

 Stevens worked as the Assignment Desk Manager at ESPN then as the Coverage and Content editor.
 He worked at ESPN for 20 years.
 He has covered 11 Super Bowls, 3 World Series, 3 NCAA Final Fours, and various other historic sports events.
 He's a father of three boys and is a motivational speaker.
 Prior to ESPN he worked at KSTP-TV in Minneapolis.

 He is currently a reporter for the Disability Channel, along with co-hosting a Celebrity Amputee Golf tournament yearly in the Orlando area.

-Stevens is also a highly sought after professional motivational speaker for the Dave Clark Foundation.
+Stevens is also a professional motivational speaker for the Dave Clark Foundation.

 Stevens has also been a member of the Disability Dream & Do Foundation since 2016.